Blueberries ‘n Cream Cupcakes.

 - 2 teaspoons lemon zest

-- 1 and 1/3 cups fresh or frozen blueberries (do not thaw)
+- 1 and 1/3 cups fresh or frozen blueberries (do not thaw if using frozen)

 Cream Cheese Frosting

-- 8 oz (224g) full-fat cream cheese, softened to room temperature
+- 8 oz (224g) full-fat brick style cream cheese, softened to room temperature2

 - 1/4 cup (60g) unsalted butter, softened to room temperature